 - Classroom based

 - Practical sessions

 - 1 - 1 tutorials

 All programmes are led and taught by experienced teaching staff who are vocational specialists.
 They are qualified, and often have extensive experience within the industry or the sector being studied.
 All teaching staff meet or exceed the requirements set by the awarding institute or body.

-- A relevant level three BTEC diploma
+- A relevant level three BTEC diploma (in Computing)

 A typical offer for this course would ask for the entry requirements to be met, however, all offers take individual applicants’ experience and qualifications into account.

-Check the key statistics about this course on the Unistats website by clicking on the arrow below.
+Check the key statistics about this course on the Discover Uni website by clicking on the button below.